Best POS Systems for Bars and Pubs

 Lightspeed Restaurant is a cloud-based POS built for operations where the menu is complex: multiple modifiers, allergen flags, course timing, and table management across a large floor.
 It is popular with cocktail bars and gastropubs where the food and drink menus are equally important.

 Lightspeed has strong reporting: revenue by category, table turn times, and average spend are all standard.
-The trade-off is that setup requires more configuration than Square — it is worth using Lightspeed’s onboarding team rather than going it alone.
+The trade-off is that setup requires more configuration than Square, so we would use Lightspeed’s onboarding team rather than go it alone; the menu build is where you either save or lose your future service speed.

 Best for Pubs with Retail and Food Components: Epos Now Hospitality